oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Besoins ? Facteurs  ?.md

 "Besides vertebrates, such as birds and rodents, and other invertebrates, such as ants, crickets, terrestrial isopods and slugs, carabid beetles (Coleoptera: Carabidae) often represent the dominant component of the seed predation guild in arable fields of temperate climatic zone" Saska 2019
 "Carabids are among the most abundant and diverse families of arthropod generalist predators in temperate agricultural fields" Sacco 2024
+"in temperate agroecosystems, carabid beetles (Coleoptera: Carabidae) are key members of epigaeic invertebrate assemblages, with the potential to provide valuable ecological services."
+Bennewicz 2020